-Oral & Maxillofacial Surgeons, Drew Millington, DDS, Jeff Goetz, DDS, Slavko Ivankovic, DDS, and Ian Dozier, DDS, practice a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+Oral & Maxillofacial Surgeons, Drew Millington, DDS, Jeff Goetz, DDS, Slavko Ivankovic, DDS, Ian Dozier, DDS, and Stephen Ridenour, DDS practice a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
 We can also diagnose and treat facial pain, facial injuries and TMJ disorders, and perform a full range of dental implant and bone grafting procedures.

 As oral and maxillofacial surgeons, we perform a wide variety of procedures in the office and in the hospital.
 Training beyond dental school involves a four to six year residency that incorporates extensive training in anesthesia administration, including local anesthesia, nitrous oxide, intravenous sedation and general anesthesia.
 We use these methods of anesthesia appropriately, competently and safely in our office to meet the unique requirements of the patient and the procedure.
 Office-based surgery is often the most efficient and cost effective way to perform many procedures while maintaining maximum patient comfort and safety.

 Drs.
-Millington, Goetz, Ivankovic and Dozier’s staff is trained in assisting with I.V. sedation within our state of the art office setting.
+Millington, Goetz, Ivankovic, Dozier and Ridenour’s staff is trained in assisting with I.V. sedation within our state of the art office setting.

 Endodontists, Blair Johnson, DDS, MS, Megan Bollman, DMD, MS, offer many endodontic procedures including root canals and apicoectomies.
 Our goal is to provide state-of-the art Endodontic care, with strict operating protocol, in a calm caring environment.
 An Endodontist is a dentist who has specialized his or her practice to endodontics (root canal therapy), an ADA recognized specialty.
 An endodontist completes two additional years of focused post-doctoral residency training in the field of endodontics following dental school.
 That educational background combined with years of experience places them at the pinnacle of endodontic diagnosis, pain management and technical expertise.